upadhyay-jash/mcq-generator/README.md

 Built with Streamlit, it provides a simple user interface where a user can upload a GenAI-related PDF, and the system will produce a set of questions to test their knowledge on the document's content.

-(Note: Replace this placeholder with a real screenshot of your Streamlit application.)

 🎯 Project Goal
 The primary goal is to create an automated question-generation system that helps users study and review technical documents more efficiently.
 The application should be able to: